IPSO Working Group Resources

 This area of the community provides information to people interested in specifying, building, testing, or just trying out Smart Object systems.
 Check back often, as we will be continually adding resources that are relevant to Smart Objects, such as work integrating Identity and Privacy aspects, and new reference architecture guidelines.

-The IPSO Woking Group offers this technical archive of white papers and other materials developed by the IPSO Working Group members companies that offer valuable information in support of our mission.
+The IPSO Woking Group offers technical publications of white papers and other materials developed by the IPSO Working Group member companies that offer valuable information in support of our mission.